How to file a complaint with the FEC

 Washington, DC 20463

-Please note that paper complaints received on or after March 17, 2020, will not be processed until the FEC resumes normal mail operations.
+Please note that complaints received by mail on or after June 18, 2020, will not be processed on a daily basis until the FEC resumes normal mail operations.
+The FEC is not able to receive complaints delivered by courier at this time.

-During this time, the Commission asks that anyone filing a new enforcement complaint by mail or delivery service also send an electronic copy of the complaint to EnfComplaint@fec.gov.
-Please use electronic signatures on the emailed copy, and—where possible—have the complaint notarized electronically.
+During this time, the Commission asks that anyone filing a new enforcement complaint by mail also send an electronic copy of the complaint to EnfComplaint@fec.gov.
+The Commission encourages the use of electronic signatures and notarizations where permitted by state law.
 Electronically submitted copies of complaints that otherwise appear to be in order will be deemed received on the date the copy was electronically received by staff.
-Complaints that are filed only on paper, via mail or delivery service, will be deemed received within 24 hours after the agency resumes normal mail operations.
+Complaints that are filed only by mail will be deemed received when actually received by OGC staff, subject to mail processing delays.

 In order for the complaint to be considered complete and proper, it should clearly recite the facts that show specific violations under the Commission's jurisdiction and clearly identify each person, committee, group, or entity that is alleged to have committed a violation (the "respondent").